CrociDB/blog/content/post/modding-an-atari-2600-game/index.md

 ![no more divergences](images/cleared-divergences.png)

 All the values are correct!
 Didn't even had to do hex math, sometimes following the gut feeling pays off!
+I wonder why those values were necessary.
+I have two hypothesis, either const value of `CXM0P` changed in the last 8 years--considering the last update to this disassembly was in 2017--, or JTZ sabotaged it on purpose to get rid of any legal accusations.
+Or a third hypothesis: it was a puzzle all along.

 Ok, so now I have a functioning assembly of River Raid that I can hack into.
 I tried playing, but turns out I'm still pretty bad at it.
 This game is hard, just as it was when I was a kid.